Evaluating Gender Bias in Speech Translation: Introduction

 \section{Introduction}

 There is a massive lack of representation of diverse gender, race, cultural groups in the power structures.
-These problems permeate data science causing an unbalanced progress in this area, which misrepresents social groups by gender, race, and nationality.
-Consequently, machine translation systems offer high-quality translations for high-resource languages compared to low-resourced \cite{aharoni-etal-2019-massively}; image recognition systems perform much better for European and American faces \cite{buolamwini}; and automatic speech recognition has a low error rate for female's voices than for male's ones \cite{tatman-2017-gender}.
+These problems permeate data science causing unbalanced progress in this area, which misrepresents social groups by gender, race, and nationality.

+Biases have been shown in Machine Translation (MT) systems when translating from high-resource languages to low-resourced ones \cite{aharoni-etal-2019-massively} and from less-morphological languages to high-morphological ones producing gender-stereotyped forms in inaccurate translations \cite{gabriel:2019,prates,saunders_domain_GB:2020}.
+Additionally, Automatic Speech Recognition (ASR) has demonstrated biases having a higher error rate for female voices than for males \cite{tatman-2017-gender}.
+Speech Translation (ST) is at the intersection of ASR and MT tasks, perpetuating biases from both tasks.

 While this is still an uncovered challenge in most artificial intelligence tasks, the scientific community is making huge efforts towards bringing to light this challenge.
-In the long-term, there is multidisciplinary work to do in education, politics, and communications.
-While in the short-term, researchers can detect this bias, devoting resources to evaluate it, and proposing methods to mitigate it, among others.
+In the short term, researchers are devoting efforts towards bias evaluation, detection, and mitigation methods.
+On the other hand, there is multidisciplinary work in education, politics, and communications in the long-term perspective.

-Speech Translation (ST) is at the intersection of Automatic Speech Recognition (ASR) and Machine Translation (MT) tasks.
-Within these tasks, biases have been detected and studied from different perspectives.
-ASR is biased towards gender and dialects \cite{tatman-2017-gender} and race \cite{Koenecke7684}.
-Similarly, MT perpetuates and amplifies stereotypes \cite{prates}.
-To solve this problem in MT, some papers propose to evaluate gender bias in MT \cite{gabriel:2019} or to create multilingual balanced data to train more fair systems \cite{costajussa:2020} or to use equalizing techniques to mitigate the effect of unbalanced training data \cite{Font:2019, saunders-byrne-2020-reducing}. { Finally, in ST, the MuST-SHE corpus \cite{bentivogli:2020_mustshe} is a natural benchmark for automatically evaluating gender bias. }
+For addressing this problem in MT, some papers propose evaluating gender bias in MT \cite{gabriel:2019,levy_BUG_GB:2021}, creating multilingual balanced data to train fairer systems \cite{costajussa:2020}, or using equalizing techniques to mitigate the effect of unbalanced training data \cite{Font:2019,saunders_domain_GB:2020}.
+Finally, in ST, \cite{bentivogli:2020_mustshe} have proposed the MuST-SHE corpus, a natural benchmark for automatically evaluating gender bias.